piotrpolak/java-development-with-docker-examples/README.md

 All the configuration is bundled inside the container.

-This setup supposes you have git and java available at the host machine.
+This setup supposes you both have `git` and `java` available at the host machine.

 # 3. Build everything inside image upon image creation